-Missing Hosakote Taluk Health Officer traced in Hirisave
+Missing Hosakote taluk health officer traced in Hirisave

-The missing Hosakote Taluk Health Officer Dr Manjunath was found in Hirisave, on Friday, and Hirisave police have taken him into custody.
+Hosakote Taluk Health Officer Dr Manjunath, who was reported to be missing, was found in Hirisave, Hassan district, on Friday.
+Hirisave police took him into

-Manjunath had gone missing days after he raided a private hospital and seized Rs 10 lakh worth medicines stored and sold illegally.
-The family had lodged a missing complaint with the police.
+Dr Manjunath had gone missing a day after he conducted a raid on a private hospital and recovered Rs 10 lakh worth medicines stored and sold illegally, on December 15.
+His family members had lodged a missing complaint with the police.

-Police, who received information that he was travelling from Hassan side, on national highway 75, intercepted the vehicle near Hassan-Mandya border toll.
-They informed the higher officials, and later handed him over to Tumakuru district police.
+Hirisave police, who received information that he was travelling in a car from Hassan, on National Highway 75, intercepted the vehicle near Hassan-Mandya border toll.
+They alerted the higher officials and later handed him over to Tumakuru district police.

-When contacted, Sub-inspector Srinivas said he has no information as the probe is being conducted at the police station where a case has been registered .
+When contacted, sub-inspector Srinivas said that he has no information as the probe is being conducted at the police station, where the case is registered.

 Family feud rages as Swarovski empire loses its lustre